-Welcome to the Department of Library and Information Studies, part of the Graduate School of Education at the University at Buffalo.
+Welcome to the Department of Information Studies, part of the Graduate School of Education at the University at Buffalo.

 I’m delighted that you’re visiting our website, and I extend my warm wishes to get in touch or to schedule a visit.
 We’d love to meet you and welcome you to our learning community.
 We are a part of the Graduate School of Education and have been educating information professionals since 1966.
 We have been continually accredited by the American Library Association since 1972.
 Our mission is to provide a dynamic academic environment that involves groundbreaking research, exceptional teaching and collaborative service in a diverse global context.